-6. Project Devel opment Requ uirements/Information Products require The work includes: produce Full Bus siness Selection of school A range of detailed surveys, many of which are intrusive Extensive feasibility work in preparing and agreeing scheme with the Client and each school end user Scheme design and specification by all disciplines to a stag where Planning and Building Regulations applications can be submitted including payment of their fees Detailed design Specification, Project planning Procurement to a stage where contracts can be entered into and Estimated time t project developr Up to 3 months to complete all programmes to stage D design and obtain target costs for schemes.
+6. Project Devel 6.
+Project Development Requirements/Information Products require The work includes: produce Full Bus siness Selection of school A range of detailed surveys, many of which are intrusive Extensive feasibility work in preparing and agreeing schemes with the Client and each school end user Scheme design and specification by all disciplines to a stage where Planning and Building Regulations applications can be submitted including payment of their fees Detailed design Specification, Project planning Procurement to a stage where contracts can be entered into and the scheme built.
+Estimated time t project developr Up to 3 months to complete all programmes to stage D design and obtain target costs for schemes.
 FBC's will then be provided for final programme.
-Estimated cost t project developr Development of proposals to FBC/Contract Award stage by EdSI and Acivico are estimated at £3,000,000.
+Estimated cost to project development Development of proposals to FBC/Contract Award stage by EdSI and Acivico are estimated at £3,000,000.
 These costs will be incurred in progressing each scheme to stage D after which contracts can be entered into and construction can begin.
-Funding of development costs DfE Basic Need Grant Planned FBC date August 2016 onwards Planned date for Technical September 2016 onwards Completion
+Funding of deve costs lopment DfE Basic Need Grant Planned FBC date August 2016 onwards Planned date for Technical September 2016 onwards Completion